Hyperbolic Metric Spaces and Stochastic Embeddings: Preliminaries

 Whenever $(X,d)$ is a metric space and $A,B \sbs X$ are nonempty subsets, we write $\diam(A) := \sup_{a,b \in A} d(a,b) \in [0,\infty]$ and $\dist(A,B) := \inf_{a\in A, b \in B}d(a,b) \in [0,\infty)$.
 If $B = \{b\}$ is a singleton, we condense notation and write $\dist(A,b)$ for $\dist(A,\{b\})$.
 If $x \in X$ and $r \geq 0$, we write $B_r(x)$ for the closed ball $\{y \in X: d(x,y) \leq r\}$.

 Let $(X,d_X),(Y,d_Y)$ be metric spaces and $f: X \to Y$ a map.
 Then $f$ is \emph{$L$-Lipschitz} (for some $L<\infty$) if for all $x,y\in X$, it holds that $d_Y(f(x),f(y)) \leq Ld_X(x,y)$.
 The minimal such $L$ is called the \emph{Lipschitz constant} of $f$ and is denoted by $\Lip(f)$.
 The map $f$ is a \emph{biLipschitz embedding of distortion $D$} if $f$ is injective and there exists a \emph{scaling factor} $s\in (0,\infty)$ such that $f$ is $sD$-Lipschitz and $f^{-1}$ is $s^{-1}$-Lipschitz.
 If $f$ is also surjective, then it is a \emph{biLipschitz equivalence}.
 BiLipschitz embeddings and equivalences of distortion 1 are \emph{isometric embeddings} and \emph{isometries}, respectively.
 The map $f$ is a \emph{rough biLipschitz embedding} (or \emph{quasi-isometric embedding}) if there are $K,L<\infty$ such that $L^{-1}d_X(x,y) - K \leq d_Y(f(x),f(y)) \leq Ld_X(x,y) + K$ for all $x,y \in X$.
 If, in addition, the image of $f$ is \emph{coarsely dense}, meaning there exists $C<\infty$ such that $\dist(f(X),y) < C$ for every $y \in Y$, then $f$ is a \emph{rough biLipschitz equivalence} (or \emph{quasi-isometry}).
 If there exist $\alpha \in (0,\infty)$ and $L<\infty$ such that $L^{-1}d_X(x,y) \leq d_Y(f(x),f(y))^\alpha \leq Ld_X(x,y)$ for all $x,y \in X$, then $f$ is a \emph{snowflake embedding}.
 Surjective snowflake embeddings are called \emph{snowflake equivalences}.
-Note that snowflake embeddings (and thus biLipschitz embeddings) are always measurable\footnote{Throughout this article, every topological space is considered as a measurable space equipped with its Borel $\sigma$-algebra.} since they are continuous, but rough biLipschitz embeddings need not be measurable (indeed, any map between two bounded metric spaces is a rough biLipschitz equivalence).
+Note that snowflake embeddings (and thus biLipschitz embeddings) are always measurable\footnote{Throughout this article, every topological space is considered as a measurable space equipped with its Borel $\sigma$-algebra, and when we refer to a topological-space-valued map as being measurable, we mean with respect to the Borel $\sigma$-algebra.} since they are continuous, but rough biLipschitz embeddings need not be measurable (indeed, any map between two bounded metric spaces is a rough biLipschitz equivalence).